 This is the sale of a 40-acre vacant residential property that sold for \$300,000, or \$7,500 per acre on June 2, 2022.
 The property is located north of Branscomb Road in Branscomb, CA. Access to the property is via gravel road to the south that connects to Branscomb Road.
 According to listing agent the buyer paid cash in this arms-length transaction.
-The zoning is RL for residential use, and the property has a single well and electricity available at the street.
+The zoning is RL for residential use, and the property has a square shape with sloped topography.
+The property has a single well and electricity available at the street.
 The property has a few older improvements but did not contribute to the closing price.
 The property has heavy forestry with one open space to build a single family residence.
 The surrounding uses are predominantly range land with some rural resident uses.